First-time Rafter Turned American River Top Guide

 “Dana has become the go-to Trip Leader for challenging, large trips where managing 50-200 people is just another day for her.”

-We caught up with Dana to find out more about her intro to whitewater rafting, what she loves most about her job, and some of the highlights of rafting trips on the American River.
+We caught up with Dana to find out more about her intro to whitewater rafting, what she loves most about her job, and some of the highlights of American River rafting trips.

 Meet OARS California Rafting Guide Dana Dickinson